San Diego Monuments and Landmarks: 17 Must-See Sights

 It was a time of sea exploration, adventure, and discovery.
 The world and San Diego Bay looked very different in 1542.
 It was during this blustery September that Juan Rodgriguez Cabrillo would land in San Diego.

 The Cabrillo National Monument commemorates this landing.
-And can be found at the Southern Tip of the Point Loma Peninsula in San Diego.
+It can be found at the Southern Tip of the Point Loma Peninsula in San Diego.
 Well worth a visit due to its military history alone, Point Loma played an integral role in both WWI and WWII.
 Furthermore, the 1855 Point Loma Lighthouse can also be found here.

 Make your way to this picturesque structure for harbor views.
 Or try hiking the two-mile Bayside Trail for San Diego Bay scenery.
 Visiting during the winter?
-Be sure to check out the Whale Watch Overlook to spot the perfect Gray Whales embarking on their annual migration.

 *Looking for more Juan Rodríguez Cabrillo, the west coast of the United States information?
 Check out the full history here.